-Sat (10:00-11:00pm) Sun (Noon-2:00 am)
+Sun (Noon-2:00 am)

 Library information can be found at the web site for hours, services, and access to many electronic full-text journals, e-books, and reference materials.
-The Periodical Title List provides information on journals (with dates) available electronically, paper or microfilm
+The Journal Lookup Tab provides information on journals available electronically, on paper or in microfilm.
+The first floor of the Library has Circulation, InterLibrary Loan and Reference.
+The second floor has Government Documents and Archives-Special Collections.
+The third floor has the Circulating book collection, Children's Collection, and the K-12 Curriculum Collection.
+The fourth floor has Journals and Newspapers and the Multimedia Center.
+There are Help Desks on each floor.

 The Library Catalogs provide information on print, media and microfilm collections in the Library, Oklahoma, and nationally.
 The My Account feature allows patrons to renew library materials, review any fines and fees owed, or set research preferences.
-UCO students, faculty and staff can access these resources from home using their UCONNECT username and password.
-Librarians answer questions remotely via the web page as well as by telephone at 974-2878 or in person at the Reference Desk on the first floor.
-Chambers Library is very user friendly.
+UCO students can use their UCONNECT username and password.
+Faculty and staff can access these resources from home using their campus computer username and password.
+Librarians answer questions remotely via the web page, IM, by telephone at 974-2878,or in person at the Reference Desk on the first floor.
 Service desks are available on all four floors.
 Please ask if help is needed.

 InterLibrary Loan services (items borrowed from another library) can also be viewed using the MyAccount feature (click on renew ILL) to see what has been requested and the status of the request.
 If assistance is needed in setting up an ILL account, please call the Reference Desk at 974-2878.
-Once an ILL account is set up, there will be no need to key in personal data for future requests.
+Once an ILL account is set up, there will be no need to key in personal data for future requests just login to ILL using account name and password.